rainbowdashlabs/sql-java/docs/01/about_databases.md

 as a drop in replacement and can provide some enhancements.
 One more popular and more enterprise database is [PostgreSQL](https://www.postgresql.org/) which is used in data science and projects with large datasets.
 One more special database is [SQLite](https://www.sqlite.org) which is a serverless database without any running server.
 Its used when the amount of data is small and the application should run without further setup steps.
+It is loaded into memory and therefore limited by the available memory on your system.

 We will focus relational databases on this page.
 More precisely we will focus on MySql, MariaDB and PostgreSQL.
 SQLite is quite common to MySQL.